rozzienicole8/data-fundamentals-final-project/README.md

-# My Event Ticcketing Database SQL Project
+# My Event Ticketing System SQL Project

 <a name="readme-top"></a>